RashwanthJeyaprakash/MySQL_Fundamentals/README.md

-# **MySQL_Fundamentals**
+ **MySQL_Fundamentals**

 ---

 ##  Project Overview

 This  project is designed to build a solid foundation in **SQL** using **MySQL**.
-It walks through real-world scenarios where key SQL concepts are applied to analyze data and understand relational database systems.
+It walks through scenarios where key SQL concepts are applied to analyze data and understand relational database systems.

 ---